ziageek/smartvcard/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+PLEASE NOTE: Any references to hosting are a stand alone project located at https://www.ziphost.app/ and are not part of this license.
+For details related to hosting, contact ziageek <https://github.com/ziageek/smartvcard/>

 ```

 ## Support me by buying me a coffee :)